Colombia with Kids: 3-Week Family Itinerary

 We started looking at Colombia as a destination for a family holiday a few years ago.
 We were overwhelmed by the number of places we wanted to visit.
 It became clear we couldn’t see all of Colombia in a single visit.

-For our first visit to Colombia we decided to visit Cartagena and the Caribbean coastal region.
+For our first family trip to Colombia we decided to visit Cartagena and the Caribbean coastal region.

-Enjoying the Caribbean sunset from the dock at Dahlandia, Isla Mucura, Colombia
+a young girl enjoys a Caribbean sunset from the dock at Dahlandia on Isla Múcura, Colombia.

 Coming up with the best Colombia itinerary with kids will depend entirely on how much time you have and the needs of each member of the family.
 We love to be active outdoors when we travel, but our kids also need an element of downtime to just play and be silly kids.